brokenhandsio/leaf-error-middleware/README.md

 * `404.leaf`
 * `serverError.leaf`

 When Leaf Error Middleware catches a 404 error, it will return the `404.leaf` template.
 Any other error caught will return the `serverError.leaf` template.
-The `serverError.leaf` template will be passed two parameters:
+The `serverError.leaf` template will be passed up to three parameters in its context:

 * `status` - the status code of the error caught
 * `statusMessage` - a reason for the status code
+* `reason` - the reason for the error, if known.
+Otherwise this won't be passed in.

+The `404.leaf` template will get a `reason` parameter in the context if one is known.